PSLmodels/ce/README.md

-# ce
+# `cesurvey`
-Package for working with the US Consumer Expenditure Survey
+Python package for working with the US Consumer Expenditure Survey